#Oxford Art Classes

 In future we may start a regular Life Drawing class, if there is enough interest.

 Teaching methods include presentations, demonstrations and project work.
 Painting Evenings are specifically teacher-led, step by step paintings with an emphasis on accessibility and enjoyability.
-Amy believes in the principals of 'show don't tell' and positive feedback.
+StART believes in the principals of 'show don't tell' and positive feedback.

 “I find teaching very rewarding because I get to see first-hand how much I am helping people.
 I also love to talk about my pet subject (art).
 Who doesn't love to share their passion?
 I've always really liked how artists share their techniques; I've picked up a lot of my tips and tricks from other artists.
 I guess we just get so excited about our 'breakthroughs' we can't keep them to ourselves!